 3. Lactose Intolerance

 Lactose intolerance is a disorder in which a person is unable to fully digest lactose, a simple carbohydrate present in all mammals’ milk and in its derivatives.
 This is due to low levels of an enzyme called lactase that is responsible for digesting lactose.
-Lactose intolerance is a very common condition - affecting approximately 79% of Native Americans, 75% of blacks, 51% of Hispanics, and 21% of Caucasians.
+Lactose intolerance is a very common condition - affecting approximately 79% of Native Americans, 75% of African Americans, 51% of Hispanics, and 21% of Caucasians.

 Upon eating dairy, symptoms can range from mild to distressing.
 Symptoms of lactose intolerance include diarrhea, gas, abdominal cramps and bloating.
 Symptoms vary between individuals due to various levels of decrease of intestinal lactase, and typically depend on the amount of lactose ingested.

 Treatments for lactose intolerance include enzyme supplements to help break down lactose, and replacing regular milk with lactose-free or dairy-free milk.
+It's important to also identify the differences between lactose intolerance, milk allergy and dairy sensitivity as part of your diagnosis and treatment.

 4. Chronic Diarrhea